Finance Your Business

 Planning and preparation are make or break priorities when you're seeking financing for your business.

-Larry Conley, Senior Vice President and national specialty finance manager at JPMorgan Chase, advises that you start laying the groundwork long before you need the funds.
+Sheryl Cameron, Specialty Finance Executive Director at JPMorgan Chase, advises that you start laying the groundwork long before you need the funds.

 Improving your financial profile to impress potential lenders can take time, so the earlier you start, the better.
 Here is a checklist of steps to take before you apply for financing: